choimyungje/OSSE_tool/README_Codes.md

       - Number of streams for DISORT calculation
       - Spectral range/resolution
       - etc..
-    - Some parameters are controlled from the master code and others are controlled from following codes.
+    - The parameters are controlled by the master code and others following codes.
   - Outputs
     - Location (e.g.): ./Results/All_Results_justcal/Case000_cl201907052231West/ii0000_AOD0.30_Peak01.0_Width0.3_SZA35.50_VZA00.01_RAA030.00_SCA144.50/LAB_step00/
     - Stokes parameters (I, Q, and U) with a unit of normalized radiance: Stokes_IQU_DoLP_TOAUP.out